game-design-driven/Create-Prepare-to-Dye/README.md

 <details>
   <summary>Radical simplification</summary>

 No clutter.
 Every item and block has ~~a reason~~ at least a few reasons to be in the game.
 Otherwise it gets yeeted.
-And many things do indeed get yeeted, including from vanialla minecraft.
+And many things do indeed get yeeted, including from vanilla minecraft.
 Did anyone say nether?
 Never heard of it.
+To clarify, a reason is not "it's fun" there are many fun things you won't find in this modpack that are available somewhere else.
+A reason is "it's fun and it fits the core gameplay loop of the pack".
 </details>
 <details>
   <summary>Remove tiers</summary>